1. CV Examples

 Copied!

-When compiling your CV list of skills, focus on their value-added impact to the employer.
-Assess the job specs to understand which skills are most likely to attract the hiring manager's attention.
+When compiling your CV list of core skills, focus on their value-added impact on the employer.
+Review the job description to identify skills that are emphasised as important so you can include those that are relevant to attract the hiring manager's attention.

 • Data Analysis